ipoerner/docker-in-a-box/README.md

     ==> virtualbox-iso: Typing the boot command...
     ==> virtualbox-iso: Waiting for SSH to become available...

-This means that VirtualBox is running the Ubuntu install process in headless mode, which means that you don't get to see any output for a while.
+This is VirtualBox running the Ubuntu install process in headless mode, which means that you don't get to see any output for a short while.

+You'll see more progress being made eventually, so don't worry – how long it takes exactly really depends on how powerful your workstation is.

-Depending on how powerful your workstation is, you'll see more progress being made sooner or later, so don't worry.
-The timeout value for this operation is set to 30 minutes, but it usually takes only a couple of minutes on any halfway decent system.
+The timeout value for this operation is set to 30 minutes, but usually it shouldn't take more than a couple of minutes on any halfway decent system.

-Once the script returned, you'll find that the resulting `.box` file can be found in the `output/` directory.
+Once the script returned, you'll find that the resulting `.box` file was stored inside the `output/` directory.

 ## Customization

-You may want to have some additional commands to be invoked as a final provisioning step.
-In order to acchieve that, just put any number of scripts in the `provision_extra` directory.
+You may want to have some additional commands be invoked as a final provisioning step.
+In order to achieve that, just put any number of scripts in the `provision_extra` directory.
 Make sure that your script names do not start with a dot and have the `.sh` file extension, otherwise they will be ignored.

 ## Troubleshooting